hai-vr/combo-gesture-expressions-av3/MAINTENANCE.md

 ### The issue with Animation Qualification

-An qualification is metadata attached to an animation asset.
+A qualification is metadata attached to an animation asset.
 This metadata is usually whether the animation describes a eyes blinking animation, but it may also contain lipsync animation and more.

 The problem is that qualification is attached to a mood set (internally called a manifest).
 However, multiple manifests may contain a reference to the same animation asset with different metadata.